snaits/FireSense/FireSense.Web/README.md

 * [a firebase account](http://www.firebase.com)
 * many more bower and npm components that are automatically handled for you by gulp build.

-To run it, edit the src/app/main/main.controller.js to fit your Firebase configuration, then
+To run it, edit the variables in _src/app/firebase/firebaseUrl.js_ and _src/app/firebase/firebaseSecret.url_ to fit your Firebase configuration, then
 ```
 bower install
 npm install